You want to make your chinchilla happy.

 My last piece of advice before sending you on your way is to simply double-check if something is safe for your chinchilla before taking any risk.

-If you aren’t 100% confident that you are offering something safe for your chinchilla, ask around or do your research in advance relying on blogs such as planet chinchilla for further advice.
+The important thing is that if you aren’t 100% confident that you are offering something safe for your chinchilla, ask around or do your research in advance, relying on blogs such as Planet Chinchilla for further advice.

 At the end of the day, chinchillas are very easy to care for, but it’s still always better to be safe than sorry.

-Hopefully, this post shed some light on you about the potential dangers you pose when offering your chinchilla, a stuffed animal.
+Hopefully, this post shed some light on the potential dangers offering your chinchilla a stuffed animal can pose.

 Chinchillas make for excellent family pets.